Skip to Main Content

 Upper West Side, Where Neighbourhood Dining Gets Serious

 West 79th Street between Broadway and West End Avenue is not where New York's restaurant press tends to look first.
 The Upper West Side has long been coded as a residential dining corridor, strong on comfort and accessibility, lighter on the kind of culinary ambition that draws critics downtown or across the river.
 That reputation has been shifting.
-A cluster of addresses along this stretch have quietly repositioned what neighbourhood dining means at the leading of Manhattan, and Kefi, at 222 W 79th St, sits inside that recalibration.
+A cluster of addresses along this stretch have quietly repositioned what neighbourhood dining means at the top of Manhattan, and Kefi, a rustic Greek restaurant at 222 W 79th St in New York City, sits inside that recalibration.
 Arriving on foot from the 79th Street subway stop, the block reads as residential in the way the Upper West Side always has: prewar limestone, stroller traffic, the particular unhurried pace of a neighbourhood that considers itself complete.
 The restaurant's presence on that block is less statement than argument: that Aegean cooking, applied with seriousness, belongs in this tier of the city.

 The Greek Kitchen in a New York Context